What is expressive language?

-In Years 3, 4, 5 and 6, children can usually:
+In Years 3, 4, 5 and 6, students can usually:

-- fully express themselves.
+- Fully express themselves.

-- form a range of questions.
+- Form a range of questions.

 You can help by:

-- When you do need to ask questions, the use of open questions (those requiring more than a one word answer) can be useful to encourage more language.
+- Avoiding the use of too many questions as this can put pressure on the student.
+If questions are needed, try using open ended questions (those requiring more than a one word answer) as this can be useful to encourage more language.

 - Pre-teaching, overlearning and revising key topic vocabulary – please see resources for more details on words maps, spinner games and how to expand vocabulary in the classroom.